 3: Look for family-friendly Peru destinations

 There is really so much to see in Peru!
 But when it comes to family vacation, concerns may come up that family-friendly destinations might be very limited.
 But do not fear, there are plenty of options!
-Lima might seem like a really big city and not too beautiful on the first sight.
-Surprisingly, there are actually a lot of beautiful places see.
-For example, numerous museums, the Parque de la Amistad (Friendship park), the Parque de la Imaginación (Imagination park) and explore the exquisite Peruvian cuisine, with some of the world’s top restaurants located in Lima.
+Lima might seem like a really big city and not too beautiful on first sight.
+Surprisingly, there are actually a lot of beautiful places to see.
+For example, numerous museums, the Parque de la Amistad (Friendship Park), the Parque de la Imaginación (Imagination park) and explore the exquisite Peruvian cuisine, with some of the world’s top restaurants located in Lima.
 Only a few-hour bus ride away you can explore the Nazca Lines and Ballestas Islands next to Paracas.
 From there it is only a short flight to Cusco, the ancient Inca capital in the Andes.
-There are a few interesting sites around, for example the Inca complex Sacsayhuaman, Pucapucara, Q’enko and Tambomachay.
+There are a few interesting sites around, for example, the Inca complex Sacsayhuaman, Puca Pucara, Q’enko and Tambomachay.
 Only a 40-minute drive away lies the incredible Sacred Valley.
 A great place to visit with the whole family, especially the salt mines of Maras and the fascinating circular terraces of Moray.
-But that’s not it, the small towns Ollantaytambo, Pisac and Chinchero are home to impressive archeological sites with their giant slabs fitting seamlessly into a jigsaw puzzle and being basically a huge playground for any child.
-For more destinations during your adventure holidays Peru check out Arequipa with the amazing Colca Canyon and Condor spotting as well as Lake Titicaca with the floating islands Uros.
-Also don’t miss out on the jungle!
-Visit either Iquitos in the north or Puerto Maldonado in the east or both.
+But that’s not it, the small towns Ollantaytambo, Pisac and Chinchero are home to impressive archaeological sites with their giant slabs fitting seamlessly into a jigsaw puzzle and being basically a huge playground for any child.
+For more destinations, during your adventure holidays Peru, check out Arequipa with the amazing Colca Canyon and Condor spotting as well as Lake Titicaca with the floating islands Uros.
+Also, don’t miss out on the jungle!
+Visit either Iquitos in the north of Puerto Maldonado in the east or both.
 The incredible flora and the fascinating wildlife is a paradise for any animal and nature-loving child, with spotting caimans, jaguars, monkeys, parrots and much more.

 4: Plan ahead of time